ByronKrauskopf/Credit_Risk_Analysis/README.md

     - Balanced Random Forest Classifier
     - Easy Ensemble Classifier

-The metrics used for the comparison of these models will be their respective precision, recall, and balanced accurancy scores.
+The metrics used for the comparison of these models will be their respective precision, recall, and balanced accuracy scores.

 ## Results